ibm-cloud-docs/log-analysis/devops/archiving-ov.md

 {: #archiving-ov-iam-cos-cred}

 The service ID that you must create for an {{site.data.keyword.cos_full_notm}} instance is used by {{site.data.keyword.la_full_notm}} to authenticate and access the {{site.data.keyword.cos_full_notm}} instance.
 This service ID must have the **writer** role.
 This role grants permissions to upload archive files in the bucket.

+When the service credential is rotated, make sure the [API Key is updated with with the new API Key.](/docs/log-analysis?topic=log-analysis-archiving#archiving_step8)  Archiving will stop if the API Key is not updated.
+{: important}

 ## {{site.data.keyword.at_short}} logs
 {: #archiving-ov-at-logs}